 - mfscanf — reads input from the stream pointer stream (interface to the C fscanf function)

 - mget — reads byte or word in a given binary format and converts to a double type

 - mgetstr — reads a character string from a file

 - mopen — opens a file in Scilab

 - mprintf — converts, formats, and writes data to the main scilab window

 - mput — writes byte or word in a given binary format

-- mputstr — write a single text in an open file
+- mputstr — writes a character string in a file

 - mseek — sets current position in a binary file